savioseb/KaggleWalmart/PredictingWeeklySalesAtWalmart.md

 ##  $ IsHoliday: logi  FALSE FALSE FALSE TRUE FALSE FALSE ...
 ```

-<code>Date</code> is ingested as factor (as opposed to being ingested as date type).
 There are 39 dates in total.

 ```r